ucsb-cs56/s19/_lab/lab03.md

 For this lab, you will need to upload your source files:

 **NOTE: Please be sure to ONLY submit these files in order to help our TAs streamline grading.
 DO NOT include additional files (such as .class files).
-Also, DO NOT put your files into any subdirectories when submitting your files to Gradescope.**:
+Also, DO NOT put your files into any subdirectories or define specific packages when submitting your files to Gradescope.**:

 * `ClassRosterUI.java`
 * `Course.java`